Marketing ROI Calculator

 The Hidden Value of Assist Channels: Why Your 'Low ROAS' Campaigns Might Be Winners

 That 'low ROAS' campaign might be your best performer.
-In the relentless pursuit of high Return on Ad Spend (ROAS [blocked]), many marketing teams fall into the trap of over-optimizing for the last click.
+In the relentless pursuit of high Return on Ad Spend (ROAS), many marketing teams fall into the trap of over-optimizing for the last click.
 This narrow focus leads to the premature culling of valuable "assist channels"—the campaigns that don't close the deal but are essential in guiding the customer toward conversion.

 It’s time to look beyond the last click and discover how these seemingly "low ROAS" campaigns drive conversions without getting the credit they deserve, and more importantly, how to value them properly.